 - sexual assault: being forced to have sex or do sexual activities, either by watching or participating;

-- emotional or psychological abuse: making you feel worthless, criticising your personality, your looks, the way you dress, constantly putting you down, threatening to hurt you, your children, or your pets;
+- emotional or psychological abuse: making you feel worthless, criticising your personality, your looks, the way you dress, constantly putting you down, threatening to hurt you, your children, or your pets, following you or going to places that you visit often, or recklessly driving a car that you are in;

-- economic abuse: taking control of the money, not giving you enough money to survive on, forcing you to hand over your money, not letting you have a say in how it is spent;
+- economic abuse: taking control of the money and not letting you have a say in how it is spent, not giving you enough money to survive on, forcing you to hand over your money, not letting you work, forcing you to sign a loan;

 - threatening or intimidating you: stalking, yelling, shouting, name-calling, swearing at you (this could be spoken or in writing, for example through SMS texting or Facebook);

-- any other abuse to control or dominate you: stopping you from seeing your friends and family, or isolating you from others.
+- any other controlling behaviour directed at you or at a family member: stopping you from seeing your friends and family, or isolating you from others.

 This person can be someone in your family or can be a boyfriend or girlfriend, someone living with you, a relative, a parent or carer, or even your parents’ partner.